 Howard School / Normal Institute / Chandler Normal School / Webster Hall (Lexington, KY)

-Webster Hall was used as a parsonage for the National Temple of the House of God, at 548 Georgetown Street.
+Webster Hall at 548 Georgetown Street was used as a parsonage for the National Temple of the House of God.
 In 1980, both the Chandler Normal School and Webster Hall were placed on the National Register of Historic Places [#80001509].
-The property around Chandler Normal School and Webster Hall was used for the building of Lincoln Terrace Housing Projects.
+The property around Chandler Normal School and Webster Hall was used for the building of the Lincoln Terrace Housing Projects.